Last updated on August 30th, 2022

 The Need to Control High and Low Sugar Levels

 Whether you are diabetic or non-diabetic, sugar control is essential to keep your body fit.
-It becomes crucial, especially if you diabetic, as without proper sugar levels under control, you may face complications associated with diabetes.
+It becomes crucial, especially if you are diabetic, as, without proper sugar levels under control, you may face complications associated with diabetes.

 For a non-diabetic person fluctuating blood sugar levels may slowly lead to a prediabetic condition and diabetes.
 Non-diabetic persons rarely feel low blood glucose levels.
 It may be due to underlying diseases like liver infection, enzyme disorders, and growth hormone disorders.